trskop/linux-device-drivers-labs/README.md

 Our trainer for the week was [Anton Arapov][Anton Arapov at G+] from [RedHat][Wikipedia: RedHat].

-During the week long session we experimented with connecting [Wii Nunchuck][Wikipedia: Wii] to [Raspberry Pi][Wikipedia: Raspberry Pi] and also with its UART.
+During the week long session we experimented with connecting [Wii Nunchuck][Wikipedia: Wii Remote -- Nunchuk] to [Raspberry Pi][Wikipedia:
+Raspberry Pi] and also with its UART.

 This repository contains my own solutions.